behnamasadi/OpenCVProjects/docs/perspective_n_point.md

 # Perspective-n-Point
-Perspective-n-Point is the problem to estimating the pose of a **calibrated** camera given a set of n 3D points in the world and their correspondence projection point in camera.
+Perspective-n-Point is the problem of estimating the pose of a **calibrated** camera given a set of n 3D points in the world and their correspondence projection point in the camera.

 # P3P

 <img src="images/p3p.svg" alt="images/p3p.svg" />

-First step: using cosine to relate the length in 4 triangle in the tetrahedron:
+First step: using cosine to relate the length in 4 triangles in the tetrahedron:

 <img src="images/p3p_length.jpg" alt="images/p3p_length.jpg" />